Variational competition between full Hessian and its determinant for convex functions: Introduction

-In the first case, i.e., if the exit point from $\tilde S$ is at a distance larger than $\e$ from the origin, we may explicitly estimate the contribution of $l_\varphi$ to the integral \eqref{eq:5} by a change of variables.
-This contribution turns out to be\footnote{It is in particular this calculation where the convexity assumption is used.} (up to controlled factors) of the order $\e$, which is large in comparison to $h$.
-This cannot happen for many $\varphi$, so for most $\varphi$ we must have $|y_\varphi|=\e$.
+In the first case, i.e., if the exit point from $\tilde S$ (which we call $y_\varphi$, see again Figure \ref{fig:lphi}) is at a distance larger than $\e$ from the origin, $|\nabla v|$ must have decreased along $l_\varphi$ by an amount of order $\e$.
+(This is the core of the argument and will be proved in Lemma \ref{lem:deficitestim} below; the convexity of $v$ is crucial for this step.)
+This observation can be translated into a lower bound of the integral of $\det\nabla^2 v$ over $l_\varphi$.
+There cannot be many such angles $\varphi$, otherwise the value of the integral \eqref{eq:5} becomes too large.
+Thus for most $\varphi$ we must have $|y_\varphi|=\e$.
 This implies that there is a large amount of bending energy density at every radius $\rho>\e$, see Figure \ref{fig:conc}.
 A judicious choice of $\e$ yields the desired lower bound.